5 More Things We Can Learn from Julia Child’s Kitchen (Besides That Awesome Pegboard!)

-We — as her humble servants, now and forever — can't get enough of her kitchen either.
-Over the years Julia's famous pegboard has gotten a lot of attention, but there's so much to learn from the rest of the kitchen, too!
-From how she set it up and the amazing way she labeled her utensil crocks, to the copycat paint color we found for those iconic blue-green cabinets, here are five other things to know about Julia Child's kitchen.
+We — as her humble servants, now and forever — can’t get enough of her kitchen either.
+Over the years Julia’s famous pegboard has gotten a lot of attention, but there’s so much to learn from the rest of the kitchen, too!
+From how she set it up to the amazing way she labeled her utensil crocks to the copycat paint color we found for those iconic blue-green cabinets, here are five other things to take away from Julia Child’s kitchen.

 1. It’s okay not to be a minimalist.